codatio/codat-docs/docs/guides/invoice-finance/setting-up.md

 Clone our demo repo on [GitHub](https://github.com/codatio/demo-invoice-finance) to download the invoice finance lending demo app.

 The main file directory for the demo app is `Codat.Demos.InvoiceFinancing.Api`.
-Key logic components of the app are located in `Controllers`, `Orchestrator`, and `Services` folders.
+Key logic components of the app are located in the `Controllers`, `Orchestrator`, and `Services` directories.

-Note that the other directory in the repository, `Codat.Demos.InvoiceFinancing.Api.Tests`, contains a series of unit tests for the demo app and is not needed for you to run the demo project.
+The other directory in the repository, `Codat.Demos.InvoiceFinancing.Api.Tests`, contains a series of unit tests for the demo app and is not needed for you to run the demo project.

 ```sh title="Codat.Demos.InvoiceFinancing.Api directory"
    ├──BindingModule.cs